loldja/dsp/05a-python.md

 ###Q1.
 Lists &amp; Tuples

-How are Python lists and tuples similar and different?
+<i>How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
-Why?

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+Why?</i>

+A list is a sequence of values, called <b>elements</b> or <b>items</b>.
+In C++ this data structure would be called an array.
+The order of items is consistent, i.e the values inside the list can be called by their index, and each index "maps to" one of the elements.

+A tuple is also a sequence of values, indexed by integers.
+The key difference is that while lists a mutable, tuples are immutable.
+This means that it's not possible to modify an element of the tuple.
+For example, A[0] = '1' to reassign the value at index 0 would throw an error for a tuple, but not for a list.

+Only immutable types such as tuples are "hashable" meaning you can use a hashtable algorithm to compute a key location.
+So only a tuple (or a string) can be used as a sequence of dictionary keys, NOT a list.

 ---

 ###Q2.
 Lists &amp; Sets

-How are Python lists and sets similar and different?
+<i>How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
-Why?

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+Why?</i>

+Lists and sets are both mutable, i.e. they can be changed.
+A set is an unordered collection of elements, and these elements must be immutable.
+It's possible to perform mathematical calculations on a set, such as union, intersection, etc. Unlike a  list, the elements within a set are unordered.
+Unlike a list, the elements of a set must be unique.

+List syntax:
+my_list = ['here', 'there', 'everywhere']

+Set syntax:
+my_set = {1, 2, 3}

+Find an element within a set or a list using the <b>in</b> command; this will return True or False.

 ---

 ###Q3.
 Lambda Function

-Describe Python's `lambda`.
+<i>Describe Python's `lambda`.
 What is it, and what is it used for?
-Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.
+Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.</i>

->> REPLACE THIS TEXT WITH YOUR RESPONSE
+Lambda is the anonymous/ generic function.
+It can be defined "on the fly" but is limited to a quick local calculation.
+It should not be used if the function needs to be called globally, or multiple times.

+Here's an example of how a lambda function can alter the sorting behavior:

+$ sorted('ah','Eh','aa','AA')

+['AA', 'Eh', 'aa', 'ah']

+$ sorted(('ah','Eh','aa','AA'),key=lambda word: word.lower())

+['aa', 'AA', 'ah', 'Eh']

 ---